StokersWebsite/.github/Research/Ethics.md

 ## My experience
 ### Eeventify
 Whenever you create software you have to deal with ethics in some way.
 In my case, we created a social media platform called Eevenfity.
 This in and of itself is ethically questionable, since you give people the option to exclude other users.
-Anothe problem with a lot of social media platforms is that they make it as [addictive as possible](https://github.com/StokersWebsite/.github/edit/main/Research/Ethics.md#deceptive-design).
+Another problem with a lot of social media platforms is that they make it as [addictive as possible](https://github.com/StokersWebsite/.github/edit/main/Research/Ethics.md#deceptive-design).
 Another main ethical aspect we had to consider was privacy and security.
 On a social media platform there is a lot of personal information.
 And since we made our own login and didn't use external tools like Auth0 we had to properly secure everything to be morally OK.

 ### Stokers